 During the spring of 2021, OCLC Research ran a discussion series focused on these two reports where participants were able to share their own experiences, get a better understanding of the topic area, and gain confidence in planning ahead.

 The series consists of three components:

 Tuesday 23 February 2021,

 An opening plenary webinar giving an overview of next generation metadata, how and why it is changing, and the impact this could have.
 OCLC speakers in this session include Rachel Frick (Executive Director, Research Library Partnership), John Chapman (Senior Product Manager, Metadata Services), Annette Dortmund (Senior Product Manager), and Titia van der Werf (Senior Program Officer).

 During the first two weeks of March 2021.

-Seven interactive small round table online discussions to explore how existing initiatives are shaping the landscape of next generation metadata, gain insights and fresh ideas, and align each other’s perspectives into a shared perspective.
-These sessions will follow the same structure but will be based on language.
+Eight interactive small round table online discussions exploring how existing initiatives are shaping the landscape of next generation metadata, gaining insights and fresh ideas, and aligning each other’s perspectives into a shared perspective.
+These sessions followed the same structure, but were based on language.